FrancisBanville/ms_interpreting_probabilities/README.md

 \rightarrow j}|M_{i \rightarrow j})) \times (1 - P(2, L_{i \rightarrow j}|M_{i
 \rightarrow j})),$$ {#eq:aggregate}

-assuming independence between the interactions of two taxa in different networks.
+assuming independence between the interaction of the two taxa in different networks.
 This equation represents the probability that the interaction is realized in either (1) exclusively the local web $L_1$, (2) exclusively the local web $L_2$ or (3) both local webs, given that the two taxa have the